 Learn More: Here are some water safety tips for young swimmers courtesy our local swim school.

-May 17 – National Take Your Parents to the Playground Day (annually, third Sunday in May)
+Bonus Holiday May 16, 2021 – National Take Your Parents to the Playground Day

 Family Fun: As if you needed one more excuse to get out and enjoy this beautiful spring weather we’re having!
 Pick a new playground to explore from FFTC’s Parks & Playgrounds Search tool.
 Or get inspired with our list of 10 of the Best Twin Cities Playgrounds which include winners like Hyland Play Area and Central Park of Maple Grove.

 Meal Idea: Pack a picnic to take along to the playground.